Primeira Liga: Sponsored names

-Galp Energia acquired the naming rights to the league in 2002, titling the division SuperLiga GalpEnergia.
-A four-year deal with the Austrian sports betting bwin was announced on 18 August 2005 amid questioning by the other gambling authorities in Portugal (the Santa Casa da Misericórdia and the Portuguese Casinos Association), who claimed to hold the exclusive rights to legal gambling games in Portuguese national territory.
+Galp Energia acquired the naming rights to the league in 2002, titling the division SuperLiga Galp Energia.
+A four-year deal with Austrian sports betting firm bwin was announced on 18 August 2005 amid questioning by the other gambling authorities in Portugal (the Santa Casa da Misericórdia and the Portuguese Casinos Association), who claimed to hold the exclusive rights to legal gambling games in Portuguese national territory.
 After holding the name Liga betandwin.com for the 2005–06 season, the name was changed to bwin LIGA in July 2006.

 From the 2008–09 season to the 2009–10 season the league was named Liga Sagres due to sponsorship from Sagres beer.
 In 2010, they renewed the sponsorship from Sagres, but also got the sponsorship from ZON Multimédia.
 The league was named Liga ZON Sagres until 2013–14 after the sponsorship agreement between Sagres, ZON (now NOS) and the league ended.
-In 2015, the league was named Liga NOS until 2020–21 season.
-Since 2021, it is known as Liga Portugal Bwin.
+In 2015, the league was named Liga NOS until the 2020–21 season.
+From 2021 to 2023, it was known Liga Portugal Bwin.
+Since 2023, it is called Liga Portugal Betclic.